mrezabayat/iamsorush/content/posts/mpi-send-types.md

 ## MPI_Bsend

 It is the local blocking send.
-The programmer defines a **local buffer** that when this function is called.
+The programmer defines a **local buffer** when this function is called.
 If there is not a matching receive available, the process is blocked until the message is copied into the buffer.
-Therefore, the coder can immediately modify the source data after the function returns.
+Therefore, the programmer can immediately modify the source data after the function returns.

 {{< rawhtml >}}
 <div style="text-align:center;">